edden-gerber/edden-gerber.github.io/_posts/2019-12-1-shapley-part-2.md

 explainer = shap.TreeExplainer(xgb_model)
 SHAP_values = explainer.shap_values(X)
 ```
-To get radical Shapley values, we need to first define the payoff function, which simply trains the model and returns its predictions (for simplicity I'm not including any training-validation split etc.)...
+To get radical Shapley values, we need to first define the payoff function, which simply trains the model and returns its predictions (for simplicity I'm not including any training-validation split etc.).

 ```python
 import xgboost as xgb